 On p2pmarketdata.com we publish unbiased, trustworthy platform reviews.
 This means that the content of the review and the opinions expressed about the given platform are our own and not influenced by potential payment received from advertisers.
 We do make money on some of the platform reviews, often in the form of affiliate income where we earn a small bit if you choose to sign up through a link on our page.
 However, we always do our best to maintain strict independence between the editorial process and the financial relationship with the platform.
 You can read more about how we make money here.

 Below, we will outline the process that goes into making a platform review.
 The first step is to choose which platforms to review, which is done by utilizing our own deep knowledge of the peer-to-peer lending and equity crowdfunding industry to select the platforms we think are of greatest interest to our readers.
+We have a good overview of the market with our 500+ large search tool of alternative investment websites.
 Often, we will already be collecting data on such a platform as we view the sharing of e.g. funding volume with the public as an important factor.
 To live up to our vision of delivering transparency to the peer-to-peer industry, we publish our monthly funding rapport available to everyone interested.
 However, this is just the first screening process and many other factors must be considered, which is why we have a stringent list of items we go through in the reviewing process.

 The list of factors that we view can be split into six categories: